TomCasavant/gifcam/README.md

 - Config file
 - WIP: BeReal Integration (wating on [this](https://github.com/chemokita13/beReal-api/issues/27))

+## TODO
+- Gallery currently uses /static/gifs/* but gifs are saved to /gifs/
+- Add config varaible for base directory (I'm using /home/tom/ but most people will be using /home/pi)
+- Updated documentation (picamera2 cannot be installed in a virtual environment, requires libcamera)
+- Fix mastodon integration to wait til file is uploaded (right now it just waits 30 seconds and assumes the gif was updated by that point)

 ## Potential Future Changes
 - Improved Gallery view
 - Security/passwords on web app